DataDog/the-monitor/rabbitmq/rabbitmq-monitoring-tools.md

 The name of your log file becomes an endpoint for the management API.
 In our example, this would be `http://localhost:15672/api/trace-files/tracer.log`.

 It's important to know that `rabbitmq_tracing` has a [performance cost][rabbit-tracing], using both memory and CPU, and isn't recommended for systems that log more than 2,000 messages per second.
+Like the firehose, `rabbitmq_tracing` is a debugging tool to run only when needed.

 ## RabbitMQ monitoring tools: Beyond one-at-a-time
 In this post, we've covered a number of RabbitMQ monitoring tools.
 Each measures its own slice of performance. `rabbitmqctl` gives you metrics as at-the-moment counts.
 The management plugin goes one step further, adding rates.
 With the event exchange and firehose, you get logs, both for messages and events.